A whale-watcher’s paradise in the Overberg

 Walker Bay is a picturesque, pristine reserve with an abundance of coastal and marine life.
 It is known as one of the best spots in South Africa to do land-based whale watching.
 Every year, hundreds of southern right whales gather in the sheltered bay to breed and calve their young.

-To find out more, download the Walker Bay Nature Reserve brochure.
+To find out more, download the Walker Bay Nature Reserve brochure and map.

 How to get there